Adrigamer2950/AdriAPI/README.md

 > [!WARNING]
 > You need to set your plugin to use Spigot mappings in order to preserve compatibility with
 > Paper forks that are still using Spigot mappings.
-> If your plugin is going to be used in a server that you know that will use Mojang mappings,
-> you can skip this step.
-More information in the [PaperMC documentation](https://docs.papermc.io/paper/dev/project-setup/#plugin-remapping).
+> More information in the [PaperMC documentation](https://docs.papermc.io/paper/dev/project-setup/#plugin-remapping)

 > [!WARNING]
 > Only Minecraft 1.17 or superior is officially supported.
 Versions below 1.17 will not receive any support